AndHope/Basileia-Romaion/patch-notes.md

 	- ERE can integrate Etaireía Indía.
 	- Dutch can integrate Dutch East Indies and Dutch West Indies.
 	- Japan can integrate Shiberia and Pashifikku
-- Adjusted some borders in Scananavia
+- Adjusted some borders in Scandinavia
 - Adjusted some Borders in Indonesia/Oceania

 - In additon streamlined some AI processes possibly fixing potential errors.